-Don't forget xlim accept GRanges object (single row), so you could simply prepare a GRanges to store the region of interests and go through them one by one.
+Don't forget Ranges object (single row), so you could simply prepare a GRanges to store the region of interests and go through them one by one.

 Overview plots

 Overview is a good way to show all events at the same time, give overall summary statiics for the whole genome.